jalius/jwaim/README.md

 NOTE:
-Please make sure you have settings.cfg in the same directory as your current working directory when you run jwaim (Step 6), otherwise libconfig will not be able to find settings.cfg.
+If settings.cfg isn't found in the binary directory jwaim will use sane defaults.
 # Cheat Features
 **BHop
 Aim Assist